- If you need your company name to be different than your legal name, you must register the business name as the company's trading name.

 - A proprietary limited company is registered with ASIC under its legal name Ben Matthews Pty Ltd. The company wants to operate under the name Top-End Web Services, so it must be registered as a business name.

 - Robert Townsend owns a marketing business and operates as a sole trader.
 His legal name is Robert Townsend.
-Because he is happy to operate his business as a sole trader under his legal name, he doesn't have to register business name.
+Because he is happy to operate his business as a sole trader under his legal name, he doesn't have to register a business name.

 - John Wright and Jeff Neve have a building business together - operating as a partnership.
 They are thinking about registering a business name in NSW.
 However, their partnership's legal name is John Wright and Jeff Neve.
-They are happy to operate under their legal name, using all of the partners' names, so they don't need to register business name.
+They are happy to operate under their legal name, using all of the partners' names, so they don't need to register a business name.

-- A proprietary limited company is registered with ASIC using its legal name Benjamin Stewart Pty Ltd. As the company will operate under the legal name, it doesn't have to register business name.
+- A proprietary limited company is registered with ASIC using its legal name Benjamin Stewart Pty Ltd. As the company will operate under the legal name, it doesn't have to register a business name.
 In fact, registering the company with ASIC automatically registers the legal name as a business name.

 Generally, registering a business name in NSW is something that you will need to do if you carry on a business or trade within Australia and you are not trading under your own name.
 This is a legal obligation but it does not provide exclusive ownership of the business name.
 The only way to gain exclusivity over a particular business name is to register it as a trademark with IP Australia.

-- How to protect your business name - having a business name registration does not mean you will have exclusive rights to use that name.
+Having a business name registration does not mean you will have exclusive rights to use that name.
 Instead, you will need to consider applying for a Trademark registration through IP Australia and register for the domain name through Domain Registrars such as Crazy Domain or GoDaddy.

 - Apply for an ABN

-- Register a Business Name
+- Register a Business Name via ASIC's website.

 - Register for GST (if turnover is more than $75,000 per year)

-The cost is $33 for a one-year registration or $76 for a three-year registration (as of May 2014).
+The cost is $36 for a one-year registration or $85 for a three-year registration (as of June 2020).

 Have you registered your company name yet?
 Were there any hurdles on your way?